-What is the most accurate Bible translation?
+The most accurate Bible translation

 Answer: Before we arrive at which modern translation is the most accurate we need to know a little bit about the manuscripts (writings) translators have used to produce copies of the Bible such as the King James Version and others.

+The manuscripts commonly used for the translation of the Old Testament into English are the Masoretic Text (MT) and the Septuagint.
 The Masoretic text is the textual tradition and marginal notes of the Levitical scholars known as Masoretes.
 Active from about 500 to 950 A.D., they continued the work of earlier Aaronic priests and Levitical scribes who were appointed by Ezra the prophet to be the official guardians of the Hebrew text he helped canonize.
-The MT is considered by many to be the authoritative Hebrew text of what we today call the Old Testament.
+The MT is considered by many to be the authoritative Hebrew text of what we today call in the Bible the Old Testament.

-The Byzantine family, also known as the Traditional or Majority Text, was the text used and preserved by the Greek church from the time of the apostles until the era of movable type printing.
+The Byzantine family, also known as the Traditional or Majority Text, was the text used and preserved by the Greek Church from the time of the apostles until the era of movable type printing.
 It is from this family that the manuscripts known as the Textus Receptus (also known as the Received or Stephens Text) were produced.
-The Textus Receptus was the translation base for the original German Luther Bible, the translation of the New Testament into English by William Tyndale, the KJV and others.
+The Textus Receptus was the translation base for the original German Luther Bible, the New Testament into English by William Tyndale, the KJV and others.